 Belinski spent his lifetime in pursuit of success and fortune.
 Only a fool would attempt this in a bureaucracy, but nevertheless, Belinski tried.
 In the early years he dispensed useful information from behind a small desk in Warsaw: lavatory directions, transportation schedules, the location of various offices, that sort of thing.
 He did this menial job in such a way as to be noticed.
 He never nodded a perfunctory direction and never gave way to anger by the many redundancies of the day's inquires.
 No, Belinski was quite polite, his manner friendly and extremely efficient.
 A train schedule always included the wish for a pleasant journey.
 Each day's weather carried with it a certain conversational uniqueness, which Belinski was quick to seize upon to anyone who passed by.
 As might be expected, important officials noticed his attitude.

 From that obscure information desk, it was to the licensing bureau, and from there to the censor's office, where after a short stay, he was attached to Colonel V., the minister of the frontier.
 Yet Belinski was never a creative thinker.
-His main asset was that of plasticity, and with Colonel V. being the brute of a man he was, Belinski soon molded himself into a brute as well.
+His main asset was plasticity, and with Colonel V. being the brute of a man he was, Belinski soon molded himself into a brute as well.
 Violators of V. (the famous July Papers called them traitors) were tortured and their signed confessions brought to V. by Belinski personally, further creating a bond between the two.
 Then V. abruptly left the scene for another post, and in his place came Gervitz, a former professor of literature.
 Belinski then read poetry.
 Volumes of Dryden and Keats were left clumsily on his desk, and Gervitz, noting this, soon took Belinski into his trust.